adidas/coding-challenges/adidas-ascii-logo/javascript/README.md

 ### Testing

-To be sure that the altorithm is correct, there are several tests which checks the requirements.
+To be sure that the altorithm is correct, there are several tests to validate the requirements are met.

 The test run with [Jest][jest] which is installed with the package [build-tools-jest][build-tools-jest].
 The tests can run with watchers too.